Clive of India and the Warren Hastings of Africa

 Marriage to Flora and commissioner of northern Nigeria

-t was during his first leave from Nigeria in 1901 that Lugard and Flora agree to
+t was during his first leave from Nigeria in 1901 that Lugard and Flora agree to marry -

 To administer his territory Lugard drew upon his experience of India and the system of using British residents to work alongside local rulers.
 Treaties were agreed with rulers which stated the relationship between ruler and resident and making clear that the British resident had the last word.
 Lugard was concerned to keep local rulers in place as they had the resources to maintain law and order and as long as they governed to maintain law and order and a free flow of trade they were left alone, although alongside them were British residents who were there to advise and ensure that the wishes of Lugard were adhered to.
 These young men were selected from public schools and recently out of Oxford and Cambridge who were tough, resourceful, independent, decisive and above all men of action.